AndromedaIsComingg/DevOps-Projects-Darey.io/Project 13-Ansible-Dynamic-Assignments-(Include)-&-Community-Roles/README.md

 ### BLOCKER CAUTION!!!

-Please not that if your play throws an error about the `ansible.builtin.include_tasks` module as shows below
+Please note that if your play throws an error about the `ansible.builtin.include_tasks` module as shows below

 ![Alt text](images/Blocker.png)